wp-plugins/rvg-optimize-database/readme.txt

 * 'Optimize DB (1 click)' link in the admin bar (optional)

 = Settings =
-You can find the settings page in the WP Admin Panel &raquo; Settings &raquo; Optimize DB Settings.
+You can find the settings page in the WP Admin Panel &raquo; Optimize Database.

 = Starting the Optimization =
-You can start the Optimization in the WP Admin Panel &raquo; Tools &raquo; Optimize Database.<br />
+You can start the Optimization in the WP Admin Panel &raquo; Optimize Database.<br />
 Note: if you use the Scheduler the Optimization will run automatically!<br />
 Note: you also can click the 'Optimize DB (1 click)' link in the admin bar (if enabled)